mfrasca/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins.rst

 It is good to use a prefix that will not collide with other plugins or any parts of QGIS, otherwise you might get resources you did not want.
-Now you just need to generate a Python file that will contain the resources.
-It's done with :command:`pyrcc4` command:
+Now you done with :command:`pyrcc4` command:

 ::